codingelephants-gpt/keysuite-v0.1.0/README.md

 sudo apt install .
 ```
 ## Commands
-- newpass() - Generates a random passkey.
+- newpass() - Generates a random passkey by shuffling a variety of different characters.
+- newpass_nl() - Generates a random passkey but only uses numbers and letters.

 ## About codingelephants-gpt